puterboy/HAOS-kiosk/haoskiosk/README.md

 Select 'Append' or 'Replace options.\
 To restore default, set to empty and select 'Append' option.

+### REST_PORT

+Port used for the REST API.
+Must be between 1024 and 49151.
+(Default: 8080)

+Note for security REST server only listens on localhost (127.0.0.1)

 ### Allow User Commands

 Allow user to run arbitrary one or more commands in the HAOSkiosk container